lupyuen/lupyuen.github.io/src/lvgl.md

 This crashes with a __RISC-V Exception__ when our program tries to dereference the Null Pointer in a __later part__ of the code.

-Which isn't as helpful as an immediate Zig Panic.
+Which isn't as helpful as an immediate Zig Panic (upon receiving the Null Pointer).

 Thus we always write "`.?`" to catch Null Pointers returned by C Functions.